 Domaine de l’Arnesque owns 4.5 hectares of vines in Chateauenuf du Pape.
 Much of their vineyard is located not too far from Mont Redon.
 Their vines are planted in a terroir of mostly sand, with some clay, limestone, and rocky soils.

 Domaine de l’Arnesque produces one red Chateauneuf du Pape wine.

-Serving and Decanting l’Arnesque with Wine, Food, Pairing Tips
+Serving Domaine l’Arnesque with Wine, Food, Pairing Tips

 Domaine de l’Arnesque Cuvee la Capelane is no longer produced.

 The family also owns 50 hectares of vines in the Cotes du Rhone appellation for the production of both red and white wine.

 5 Vintages 8,833 Views Sort by Vintage-Rating